PnS2019/pns2019.github.com/session_01.md

   print(element)
 ```

 `numpy` broadcasts arrays of different shapes during arithmetic operations.
-Broadcasting allows functions to deal with inputs that do not have the same shape but expects inputs that have the same shape.
+Broadcasting allows functions to deal with inputs that do not have the same shape but expect inputs that have the same shape.

 The first rule of broadcasting is that if all the input arrays do not have the same dimensions, a '1' will be **prepended** to the shapes of the smaller arrays until all the arrays have the same number of dimensions.

-The second rule ensures that arrays with size '1' along a particular dimension acts as if they had size of the largest array in that dimension, with the value repeated in that dimension.
+The second rule ensures that arrays with size '1' along a particular dimension act as if they had the size of the largest array in that dimension, with the value repeated in that dimension.

-After these two rules, the arrays must be of same shape, otherwise the arrays are not broadcastable.
+After these two rules, the arrays must be of the same shape, otherwise the arrays are not broadcastable.
 Further details can be found [here](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/1wXg_2NK4ErPzsOykHtjXjmgNfb3vEeAa)